ThomasBem/auth0-jwt-spring-boot/README.md

 Add `@EnableAuth0JwtSpringBoot` to the Application-class (the class containing the `@SpringBootApplication`).
 This will enable the auth0 JWT integration and also include the [jasypt-spring-boot](https://github.com/ulisesbocchio/jasypt-spring-boot).

+To test locally enable jwt-test-mode and configure jwt-secret.
+This will return a mock JWT that is encrypted with the configured secret.

 ## Configuration

 | Key | Description | Default value |